cfneese/LoomisWood/docs/index.md

 All
-text used in dialogs is contained in strconstants at the top of the procedure file.
-If someone needs to translate the text, all that needs to be edited are these constants, and the menu that immediately follows these constants.
+text used in dialogs is contained in strconstants at the top of the procedure file. Â  If someone needs to translate the text, all that needs to be edited are these constants, and the menu that immediately follows these constants.

 ## Revision Notes

 1.00
+Â Â Â Â Â
     Loomis-Wood Add-In first released.

-2.00
+2.00Â Â Â Â Â Â Â Â Â

     LWA is no longer dependant on SetWindowExt XOP, but requires Igor 5.02.
     LWA currently does not respond to wheel or double-click mouse events, because of this change.
     However, it should be Mac compatible.

-2.01
+2.01Â Â Â Â Â Â Â Â Â

     Colors are now based upon a RGB color wave named M_Colors.
+Â Â Â Â Â Â Â Â
     The control bar of a Loomis-Wood plot is now a sub-window.
+Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     A zoom feature was added.
+Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     Assignments are now tracked with text waves.
+Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     More error handling was added to FitSeries.
+Â Â Â Â Â
     Added Undo last fit.
+Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     All Make commands specify precision explicitly, preventing accidental use of single precision.

 2.05
+Â Â Â Â Â
     Reorganized data folder structures:
+Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â

-    Waves that previously began with “Peak_” are now in the Lines subfolder.
-Waves that previously began with "Series_" are in the Series subfolder.
-All plot folders are now within a Plots subfolder instead of in the base LW data folder.
+    Waves that previously began with â€œPeak_â€ are now in the Lines subfolder.
+Waves that previously began with "Series_" are in the Series subfolder. Â  All plot folders are now within a Plots subfolder instead of in the base LW data folder.

+Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     Added structures and functions to create structures so that coding with the new folder structure is more transparent.
+Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
     Reorganized Loomis-Wood menu.
+Â Â Â Â Â Â Â Â Â Â Â Â Â
     Converted control bar of Loomis-Wood graphs to a subwindow.

 2.06

-    M_Colors renamed to just Colors and ColorNames wave removed.
-The color names are now labels in the Colors wave.
+    M_Colors renamed to just Colors and ColorNames wave removed. Â The color names are now labels in the Colors wave.

     Added line breaks to strings used in dialogs.